secbyteX03/PharmaLens/proposal.md

 ## Implementation & Next Steps

 ### Current Status
-A functional web-based prototype has been successfully developed.
+A functional web-based prototype has been successfully developed and deployed to Firebase.
 The prototype demonstrates the core functionality of image-based medication analysis and displays the results in a user-friendly interface.

 ### Future Expansion & Sustainability
 The long-term vision for PharmaLens is to create a sustainable and scalable public health tool.